caltechlibrary/irdmtools/feeds-demo/README.md

 4. Make sure Postgres is installed (see https://postgres.org for details)
 5. Make sure Pandoc is installed (see https://pandoc.org for details)
     a.
 Test to confirm it is running and installed
     b.
-Create an appropriate account if neccessary with admin provilleges
+Create an appropriate account if necessary with admin privileges
 6. Create the needed environment files as described above, e.g. authors.env, data.env and thesis.env
 7. Change into the feeds-demo directory